kosamad/Cosmo-Keys/TESTING.md

 Please note, warnings relate the use of ES6 and are acceptable for the parameters of this project.

+One unused variable is declared "playerAnswerContent".
+However, this is used in the game and removal of the variable at line 23 causes the game to break.
+Additionally, jshint declares there are two undefined variables "SpeechSynthesisUtterance" and "speechSynthesis".
+However, declaring these variables outside of their function also causes the game to break.

 ---

 ### Lighthouse